TacHawkes/HITRAN.jl/docs/src/quickstart.md

 fetch!("StdAtm", iso_id(["N2", "O2", "CO2", "H2O", "CH4"]), 12900, 13200, [:standard, :ht_self]);
 ```

-Not this command needs some explanation.
+Now this command needs some explanation.
 First of all it is named `fetch!`with exclamation mark because it modifies the underlying database and is therefore considered "mutating".
 The parameters are the following:

 | parameter | description |      example value |
 | :---   |    :---:    |       ---: |